Fuel Poverty Bill

 Overview

-This Fuel Poverty Bill aims to tackle fuel poverty in England by improving the energy efficiency of homes.
-It mandates the Secretary of State to create and implement a strategy to make a specified number of homes "fuel poverty proof" by a certain date, defined as achieving a certain energy performance certificate rating.
+This bill aims to tackle fuel poverty in England by improving the energy efficiency of homes and providing energy assistance.
+It mandates the Secretary of State to develop and implement a strategy to make a specified number of homes more energy efficient by a set deadline, and to publish regular reports on progress.

 Description